PySimpleSQL/pysimplesql/README.md

 comboxes for foreign key relationships.
 Of course, this can be changed manually if needed, but truly the simplictiy of **pysimplesql** is in having everything happen automatically!

-Here is another example sqlite table that shows the above rules at work.
+Here is another example SQL table that shows the above rules at work.
 Don't let this scare you, there are plenty of tools to create your database without resorting to raw SQL commands.
-These commands here are just shown for completeness (Creating the sqlite database is only done once anyway)
+These commands here are just shown for completeness (Creating the SQL database is only done once anyway)
 ```sql
 CREATE TABLE "Book"(
     "pkBook" INTEGER NOT NULL PRIMARY KEY AUTOINCREMENT,